 - volatile unhealthy emissions from construction and interior decoration materials and furniture

-- particles released from uncoated ventilation duct dampers and soundproofing boards
+- mineral wool fibres released from uncoated ventilation duct dampers and soundproofing boards

 Indoor air quality issues must be tackled methodically